vbookshelf/E-Bot-English-Practice-Chatbot/README.md

 ## Known Issues
 - Occasionally, the corrrection agent does not correct bad spelling or grammar.
 In general the correction agent works reliably.
-- On some phones there's a short delay before the text of the first message is converted into speech.
+- On Android there's a short delay before the text of the first message is converted into speech.
 But after the first message, the text to speech conversion is fast and reliable.
 - On Mac OS the text to speech pronunciation of certain words is not correct.
 For example, "reading" is pronounced "redding" and "Ai" is pronounced "ah e".

 <br>